Consumer medicine information

 • xanthine derivatives (eg theophylline) which are a class of medicines used to treat asthma and chronic obstructive airways disease

-Your doctor and pharmacist may have more information on medicines to be careful with or avoid while using Oxis Turbuhaler.
+Your doctor and pharmacist have more information on medicines to be careful with or avoid while using Oxis Turbuhaler.

-How to use Oxis Turbuhaler
+How to use your Turbuhaler

 Follow all directions given to you by your doctor or pharmacist carefully.
-They may differ from the information contained in this leaflet.

 Oxis Turbuhaler can be used regularly to prevent asthma attacks (ie maintenance treatment).
 It can also be used when needed to treat your symptoms when your asthma control gets worse.

-How much to use
+How much to take

-Please note that Oxis Turbuhaler is labelled as the metered dose (amount of the active ingredient from the meter inside the mouthpiece of the original version).
+Please note that Oxis Turbuhaler is labelled as the metered dose (amount of active ingredient from the meter inside the mouthpiece of the original version).
 The delivered dose (amount of active ingredient from the mouthpiece) is also included on the label.
 The doses below are metered doses with the corresponding delivered dose in brackets.

 Regular maintenance treatment